FreeGrok/FreeGrok/README.md

 ### 8.3 Using Jacoco

-If you want to check test coverage on OpenGrok, download jacoco from
+If you want to check test coverage on FreeGrok, download jacoco from
 <http://www.eclemma.org/jacoco/>.
 Place `jacocoagent.jar` and `jacocoant.jar` in the
 `opengrok/lib`, `~/.ant/lib` or into classpath (`-lib` option of ant).